 Day 9: Wake up on Maya Bay and then Travel to Koh Pha Ngan

 After our incredible night (and not so comfortable sleep), we woke to explore The Beach once more before the rest of the tourists arrived.
 We returned to Koh Phi Phi around 9:30 a.m., just in time for the morning ferries that depart the island.

 If you are planning to make it to a Full Moon Party, follow the instructions below:

-Arrange a joint trip (Ferry – Bus – Ferry) through a travel agency on Phi Phi.
-With 4 of us, we negotiated a price of 550 baht per person (about $15 USD).
+Arrange a joint trip (Ferry – Bus – Ferry) by booking online ahead of time.
 Your journey will begin with a 1.5-hour ferry to Krabi (sometimes it takes longer than expected).
 Then, you'll hop aboard a bus for a 3-hour trip to Surat Thani ( a major port city) and finally board another 3.5-hour ferry to Koh Pha Ngan.
 After you arrive, take a songthaew (pick up truck with seats) to your hostel and pass out.
 You'll deserve it after a loooooong day of travel.

 Where to stay:

 Located at the north end of Haad Rin beach, this grouping of bungalows is close enough to walk to the nightly parties, but far enough that the pulsing music won’t affect your sleep (too much).
 The onsite bar and restaurant is great and the staff is incredible accommodating.

 Sidenote: One thing to be aware of when planning your trip is that most accommodations on Koh Phagnan requires that you stay a minimum of 5 nights during Full Moon.
 An alternative is to stay on neighboring Koh Tao or Koh Samui and take the ferry over for the party and back again in the morning.